prdoyle/bosk/docs/USERS.md

 The intent is to create a read context at the start of an operation and hold it open for the duration, so that the state is fixed and unchanging.
 For example, if you're using a servlet container, use one read context for the entirety of a single HTTP endpoint method.
-Creating many brief read contexts opens your application up to race conditions due to state changes from one context to the next.
+Creating many brief read contexts opens your application up to race conditions due to state changes from one context to the next, and should be done with care.
+(If you need to check whether some operation had an effect, consider using `Bosk.supersedingContext()` instead of many small contexts.)

 ##### Creation